n2cholas/progan-flax/README.md

 2. Install the other dependencies (ideally in a pip environment) via `pip install -r requirements.txt`.
 Requires Python >=3.6.
 3. Run the code via `python src/main.py data_dir=<celeba directory>`.

-This was originally run on a TPUv3-8.
+The code was run on a TPUv3-8.
-You will need to adjust the hyperparameters in `src/config.yaml` for your local system (e.g. set `distributed: False`, decrease batch size, etc).
+You will need to adjust the hyperparameters in `src/conf/config.yaml` for your local system (e.g. set `distributed: False`, decrease batch size, etc).

 ## Differences from Original Paper